Shahinur Pasha Chowdhury

-Shahinur Pasha Chowdhury (শাহীনুর পাশা চৌধুরী; born 1969) is a Bangladeshi politician from Bangladesh Khelafat Majlis and a former Jatiya Sangsad member representing the Sunamganj-3 constituency during 2005–2006.
+Shahinur Pasha Chowdhury (শাহীনুর পাশা চৌধুরী; born 1970) is a Bangladeshi politician from Bangladesh Khelafat Majlis.
 He was elected a member of parliament for the first time in July 2005 after the death of incumbent Abdus Samad Azad, a Awami League presidium member.

 Early life and education

-Chowdhury was born in 1969 to a Bengali Muslim family in Patli Union, Jagannathpur, Sunamganj District, Bangladesh.
-He completed a Masters from Hadith studies at the Jamia Qasimul Uloom Madrasa, and then completed a degree at the Murari Chand College.
+Chowdhury was born in 1970 to a Bengali Muslim family in Patli Union, Jagannathpur, Sylhet District, East Pakistan (now Sunamganj District, Bangladesh).
+He completed a master's in hadith studies at the Jamia Qasimul Uloom Madrasa, and then completed a degree at the Murari Chand College.
 After that, he studied law at the University of Dhaka.

 Career

 In 1991, Chowdhury was affiliated with Chhatra Jamiat Bangladesh.
-He was the Central General Secretary.
-He is the Joint General Secretary of the Jamiat Ulema-e-Islam Bangladesh.
-Member of the Parliament elected from Sunamganj-3 constituency.
-He was elected a member of parliament for the first time after the death of former Foreign Minister Abdus Samad Azad, a member of the Awami League Presidium in the 2005.
+He was the central general secretary.
+He is the joint general secretary of the Jamiat Ulema-e-Islam Bangladesh.
+He was a member of parliament elected from Sunamganj-3 constituency.
+He was elected a member of parliament for the first time after the death of former foreign minister Abdus Samad Azad, a member of the Awami League Presidium in the 2005.

 Chowdhury unsuccessfully contested the 2008 and 2018 elections as a candidate of the four party alliance led by Bangladesh Nationalist Party and Jatiya Oikya Front.

 Chowdhury served as the legal affairs secretary of Hefazat-e-Islam Bangladesh in 2019–2020.
 He is the vice-president of Jamiat Ulema-e-Islam Bangladesh.
 On 7 May 2021, he was detained by Criminal Investigation Department from Sylhet following riots by Hefazat during a state visit of Prime Minister Narendra Modi.
 He joined Bangladesh Khelafat Majlis on 16 December 2024.